Bhoot Ka Darr

 Bhoot Ka Darr is a Hindi horror film of Bollywood directed by S. Gawli and produced by Pankaj Johar.
 This film was released on 2 April 1999 in the banner of Kanti Shah's Gulab Films.

 Plot

-This film starts with the scene of a graveyard where a woman and her partner bury a dead body.
-She has killed her husband with the help of her paramour.
-Now the ghost of the betrayed husband seeks revenge on his adulterous wife.
+The film opens in a graveyard, where a woman and her lover bury a dead body.
+With the help of her paramour, she has murdered her husband.
+Now, the ghost of the betrayed husband seeks revenge on his adulterous wife.